 Identify, Assist, Refer online training prepares you with skills and information to support individuals experiencing different types of challenges that impact mental health.Learn more about Identify, Assist, Refer Online Training

-NaviNavi, short for navigator, is a chat-based virtual assistant for students wanting to learn more about the mental health supports available to them at the University of Toronto.
+NaviNavi, short for navigator, is a chat-based virtual assistant for students wanting to learn more about mental health supports and general resources available to them at the University of Toronto.
 Learn more about Navi

 Student Mental Health ResourceThe Student Mental Health Resource is a website to help you find mental health resources available at U of T and in the community, and build your own toolkit for moving forward.
 Learn more about Student Mental Health Resource